Pat Henry (athletics coach): Yearly results

 † Henry earned Coach of the Year honors for results.

 Personal life

 Pat married Gail Henry.
 They have two kids Brandon and Shelly.
-Shelly was married to Seth Daigle and they had two kids, Avery and Luke Daigle.
+Shelly is married to Seth Daigle and they have two kids, Avery (2006) and Luke Daigle (2009).
 While their youngest Brandon married Brandie Henry and they have two kids.
 In 2005 they gave birth to Katie Ruth Henry, and in 2007 Morgan Shelly Henry.